m-m-11/ecosio-java-challenge/README.md

 For simplicity since the project is small I only used Main class.

-Moreover, The requirement to only use jdk, I did not used any build tools like maven or gradle.
+Moreover, due to the requirement to only use jdk, I did not used any build tools like maven or gradle.

-For testing I performed only manual testing, as I don't have any testing framework installed and I only use pure jdk.
+For testing I performed only manual testing, as I don't have any testing framework installed and only use pure jdk.

 ### 1. Install dependencies

 `